-- Households with elderly head of household - Households with disabled head of household f) Hardship g) Impact
+- Households with elderly head of household - Households with disabled head of household e) Hardship f) Impact

 No safe harbor waiver is required.

 Families are able to apply for hardship exemptions, and the suspension of any WPBHA activity that may create hardship for the household.
 The terms of the WPBHA's Hardship Policy will apply.